klemmchr/MvvmBlazor/README.md

 }
 ```

 The parameter will be passed before `OnInitialized` and `OnInitializedAsync` are invoked.
-Therefore, the parameters are available from any point lifecycle method has been invoked.
+Therefore, the parameters are available from any lifecycle method.
 You can't access them in your constructor and you're not supposed to do that either.

 #### Dispose